 - Perform community service hours — many times it’s set at 80 hours in total;

-- Do not drink alcoholic beverages or use illegal drugs or non-prescription medication;
+- Don’t drink alcoholic beverages or use illegal drugs or non-prescription medication;

 - Complete drug and alcohol education classes; and